 By the time Angela arrived home, Jorge had purchased a ring.

 “I knew.
 I said this woman has got to be my wife.
 I met her at the Indianapolis International Airport to drive her home.
 As we got in the car, I said, ‘I want to commit to you.’
 I proposed.
 She accepted.
 It was late, but I still took her to say hello to my mother to announce the good news.”

-Following Jorge’s proposal, Angela told him that she was scared for his safety.
-“It was like once we made this commitment to each other, this nut from California said that if he couldn’t have her, nobody would.
-So we got the police involved to get this guy to leave us alone.”
+Following Jorge’s proposal, Angela told him she feared for his safety.
+“Once we committed to each other, this nut from California said nobody would if he couldn’t have her.
+So we involved the police to get this guy to leave us alone.”

 During the COVID-19 scare, on October 24th, 2020, they got married with a hundred guests in attendance.